Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

 Just a bit further up the highway is Wanoga Snow Play Area, another great place to cross-country ski near Bend, although it is relatively small.
 There are a few miles of groomed trails for both classic and skate skiers.

-There is also an awesome sledding hill which can be fun for the whole family.
-One parent wants to sled with the kids and the other can ski with the dog!
-Talk about efficiency.
+There is also a sledding hill which can be fun for the whole family.
+One parent can sled with the kids and the other can ski with the dog!
 There is also access to snowmobile trails and fat bike trails.

 Swampy Lakes Sno-Park

-Swampy Lakes Sno-Park has a number of ungroomed trails and groomed trails that connect to the Virginia Meissner network.
+Swampy Lakes Sno-Park has a number of ungroomed (more on the west side) and groomed (more on the east side) trails that connect to the Virginia Meissner network.

 Ungroomed trails are more challenging than groomed, so we recommend Swampy Lakes (and other ungroomed trail networks) for intermediate to advanced Nordic skiers.

-Swampy is generally less crowded than Virginia Meissner and Wanoga, though the parking lot can get croweded.
+Swampy is generally less crowded than Virginia Meissner and Wanoga, though the parking lot can get crowded.

 Other Sno Parks with Cross Country Skiing Near Bend